webpack/webpack.js.org/content/how-to/author-libraries.md

 This adds basic configuration to bundle the library.

-### Add loaders
+### Add Loaders

 But it will not work without adding relevant loaders for transpiling the code.
 We will add a `babel-loader` as our library is written in es2015 syntax.
-Add preset [`babel-preset-es2015-webpack`](https://www.npmjs.com/package/babel-preset-es2015-webpack) to transpile for webpack2.
+Add preset [`babel-preset-es2015`](https://www.npmjs.com/package/babel-preset-es2015) to transpile es2015 to es5.
+But for webpack2 we can disable `modules` as webpack2 understands es2015 module system.
 Similarly a `json-loader` is required to precompile our json fixture file.

 ```javascript